 401ks are employer administered plans, meaning that if you work a full time job for a big company, chances are they’ll offer a 401k, which has one major advantage over all other plans: employers will often match some percentage of your annual contribution.
 The downside of 401ks is that since your employer runs it, you have limited options on how your money will be invested.

 Traditional IRAs work much the same as 401ks, but since you open them on your own, you’re free to invest your retirement savings however you like.
-SEP, or Simplified Employee Pensions, are specifically designed as a 401k alternative for those who are self employed, and have a much higher contribution limit than any other retirement plan — for the 2019 tax year you can contribute a full 25% of your income or $54,000, whichever is less.
+SEP, or Simplified Employee Pensions, are specifically designed as a 401k alternative for those who are self employed.
+They have a much higher contribution limit than any other retirement plan — for the 2019 tax year you can contribute a full 25% of your income or $56,000, whichever is less.
 The limit for the 2020 tax year will be 25% of your income or $57,000, whichever is less.

 Roth IRAs are designed differently than any of the other plans in that any contributions you make out of you income are taxable now—but any gains you make between now and your retirement won’t be taxed upon withdrawal.
-They have relatively low contribution limits—as of 2017, you cannot contribute more than $6,000 ($7,000 if you're age 50 or older) or your taxable compensation for the year (whichever is less).
+They have relatively low contribution limits—for the 2019 tax year, you cannot contribute more than $6,000 ($7,000 if you're age 50 or older) or your taxable compensation for the year (whichever is less).
 The contribution limits for the 2020 tax year will be the same as 2019.
-If you are a big earner, Roth IRAs will likely not even be available to you; any single tax filer who earns more than $131,00 is not eligible to open a Roth IRA.
+If you are a big earner, Roth IRAs will likely not even be available to you; any single tax filer who earns more than $122,000 is not eligible to open a Roth IRA.
 For 2020 the income limit will be $124,000.